MarkBind/markbind/docs/userGuide/reusingContents.md

 <span class="lead" id="overview">

 **MarkBind is highly-optimized for content reuse**.
-It offers several mechanisms to provide readers with many variations of the content while minimizing duplication at source code level.
+It offers several mechanisms to provide readers with many variations of the content while minimizing duplication at source file level.
 As a result, instead of creating a one-size-fits-all site, MarkBind can create a site in which readers can chart their own path of reading.
 </span>

 ## Using Variables